zanerock/standard-error-set/README.md

 <a id="NotSupportedError"></a>
 #### NotSupportedError

 An error indicating that the resource exists, but does not support some aspect of the request as is.
 This is most typically used when implementing a specification, but where some feature of the specification is not implemented.
 E.g., let's say a specification says requests can use JSON or YAML, but we only implement JSON support.
 If we get a request with a YAML payload, we could throw a `NotSUpportedError`.

 Consider whether any of the following errors might be more precise or better suited:
-- [`NotImplemented`](NotImplemented) - Use this when the target is not implemented at all.
+- [`NotImplementedError`](#NotImplementedError) - Use this when the target is not implemented at all.
 - [`UnavailableError`](#UnavailableError) - Use this when the target is implemented, but temporarily unavailable for some reason.

 [**Source code**](./src/not-supported-error.mjs#L17)